sawin0/personal_info_complete/README.md

 ## Usage

-Enter personal info into the form fields.
+Update personal info into the text fields by modifying code.
 Tapping the icons will open the respective app.

 ## Installation